All Makeup Skin Hair Nails How-To Beauty Amplified Spoilers IPSY 101 Ingredient Index

 What Exactly Is Double Cleansing?

 After that, you’ll want to follow up with a gentle water-based cleanser to sweep away sweat, dirt, and anything the first round of cleansing didn’t catch.
-Try using a formula without active ingredients like exfoliating acids or benzoyl peroxide, like this fragrance-free, pH-balanced cleanser from FIRST AID BEAUTY.
+Try using a formula without active ingredients like exfoliating acids or benzoyl peroxide, like CLINIQUE All About Clean Rinse Off Foaming Cleanser.

 And while double cleansing might be a new term for you, it’s a skincare ritual that’s long been practiced in Korea.
 There, it’s considered that the cleaner your skin, the better it can absorb all those nourishing serums and moisturizers.
 Of course, that’s not the case for every skin type—more on that later—but now, double cleansing has become a global go-to for plenty of skincare lovers.